UsabilityEngineering/MuscleQuest/phaseIII/README.md

 !!!
 Describe research methods you used to discover new insights, which explains the purpose of each.
 Provide enough detail that someone would be able to faithfully reproduce your research. !!!

+We began this phase by preparing for the pilot test for our product.
+This test being that it would help us improve the user expereince of our product and see what users would like to see form the app.
+What we did first was prepare a prototype of MuscleQuest where we can users interations with it.
+The prototype of our app was essentially what our app looks like but more barebones.

+We began preparing for our user test by preparing a prototype of MuscleQuest where we can users interations with it.
+The prototype of our app was essentially what our app looks like but more barebones and easy to understand the apps functions.
+Our approach to th user test was testing to see if our app served the fucntion of being a workout app while also seeing if we "gamified" it enough.

 ## Findings

 !!!
 For each research method, detail each of the findings point-by-point to clarify new discoveries of users' needs !!!